A classic apple pie made better with a rich and buttery puff pastry crust.

-Today I’m teaming up with friends for the start of our Tastes of the Season blog hop hosted by Kristen of Ella Claire & Co.
-I’m so excited to be sharing one of my favorite recipes, Puffy Pastry Apple Pie.
+Today I’m excited to be sharing one of my favorite recipes, Puffy Pastry Apple Pie.

-Over the course of the next few months, we’ll be sharing lots of delicious seasonal recipes that I know you’re going to adore!
-For this week, everyone is sharing a fall apple recipe.
-You can see all of them at the end of this post.
+Over the course of the next few month, I’ll be sharing lots of delicious seasonal recipes that I know you’re going to adore!

 One of my favorite memories of growing up in Ireland was visiting my Granny.
 She would always have a freshly baked apple pie and I wholeheartedly devoured a very large slice each and every time.